typeworld/typeworld/Python/Lib/typeWorld/docu.md

 `typeworldjson://https//subscriptionID:secretKey@awesomefonts.com/api/[?token=singleusetoken]`

+The security design outlined below consists of two optional layers.

+The first layer restricts initial access to a subscription to users who are legitimately logged in to a website.
+Through the website, the subscription link will contain a single-use access token that gets invalidated on first access of the subscription.
+This way it is preventable that subscription links spread and get accessed by users other than the legitimate user.

+The second layer restricts access to a subscription to verified users.
+The publisher’s server keeps a ledger of which users and app instances are legitimate.
+The central server and the publisher’s server are in communication with each other over who is legitimate.
+This second layer serves the purpose of being able to invalidate certain app instances once a computer gets stolen (and continued to be used).
+This is only possible if app instances get recorded in a Type.World user profile.

-### Single-use access tokens to authorize access by the publisher
+### Layer 1: Single-use access tokens to authorize access by the publisher

-As an additional voluntary security measure to prevent unauthorized access, the publisher may append a single-use access token to the URL.
+As a voluntary security measure to prevent unauthorized access, the publisher may append a single-use access token to the URL.
 This access token will only be available to customers that are logged in to the publisher’s web site.
 Upon first access of the JSON API endpoint, the `anonymousAppID` parameter appended to the API call will be saved as a valid app ID on the publisher’s server, and the single-use access token will be invalidated.
 From then onwards, only requests carrying a valid known `anonymousAppID` will be granted access.

 This first access of the publisher’s API endpoint is expected to happen instantly, as the app will be triggered by clicking on the activation link on the publisher’s web site and the subscription’s content will be loaded.